navidyamini/ICT-in-Building-Design/README.md

 # ICT-in-Building-Design
 Simulating the energy consumption of the building in the summer and winter by using EnergyPlus for three different scenario and then use linear regression to predict the further situations.

+A smart building is the integration of building systems, technology and energy systems.
+Such systems may include building automation, life safety, telecommunication, user functions, materials selection for new construction and retrofitting.
+Smart buildings have positive impacts on both environment and energy, in particular if an ICT-controlled exchange between building energy systems and district grid is implemented.
+ICT knowledge, integrated with a climate-responsive approach to building design, enables a better use of resources in buildings hence allowing for a better connection between locally generated renewable energy and the electricity grid helping cities to reduce their carbon emissions, consistently with three of the UN SDGs.

+The course aims at providing an advanced understanding of topics with regards to ICT and smart building design as well as to enable students to acquire a specialised knowledge of selected aspects related to the integration between ICT systems and advanced building technologies.
+Furthermore, the course aims at allowing students in being able to understand and work with architectural and technological aspects connected to the building design.